Tuberculosis of the Female Genital Tract

 In a recent publication, Namavar and associates studied retrospectively 3088 cases of TB from 1989 to 1999; 46 women were diagnosed to have genital TB.128 The diagnoses in 41 cases were based on the pathologic criteria of tissue specimens.
 The mean age of the patients at the time of diagnosis was 30.4 years; 17.07% presented with abdominal or pelvic pain; and 7 underwent surgery, 3 for abdominal mass, 4 for tuboovarian abscess.
 In 31 cases (75.6%), TB was diagnosed during investigations performed to evaluate the cause of their infertility; the most common procedure was endometrial curettage (25 cases).
 Female genital TB accounted for 1.32% of all tuberculous patients in this study.
 Of these, 75.6% were infertile.
 Tuberculous endometritis was detected in 72.01%, tubal involvement in 34.03%, ovarian lesion in 12.9%, and cervical lesion in 2.4% of the patients.
 This study confirms the strong relationship between genital TB and infertility.
 The possibility of this condition should be considered in the evaluation of every infertile patient in areas in which TB is endemic.

 Despite the rather dismal prognosis concerning successful pregnancy outcome in a woman who has had genital TBs, the possibility of this disease should be considered in an infertile patient for whom no etiology for infertility can be discovered.
 If the diagnosis is confirmed, conservative treatment is recommended.
 Conception does occasionally occur, but the pregnancy must be monitored carefully for possibility of an ectopic pregnancy or miscarriage.
 For this group of women, IVF with ET is an option to achieve pregnancy.
-The success rate following such assisted reproductive technique is not as good that in women who have no genital tract TB.
+The success rate following such assisted reproductive technique is not that good compared with that in women who have no genital tract TB.

-Figueroa-Damian and Arredondo-Garcia studied the impact of TB on perinatal outcome in a cohort of 25 women with TB treated at the National Institute of Perinatology in Mexico City from March 1990 to September 1995.129 They were compared with a cohort of normal pregnant women matched by age, gestational age, and socioeconomic status.
+Figueroa-Damian and Arredondo-Garcia studied the impact of TB on perinatal outcome in a cohort of 25 women with TB treated at the National Institute of Perinatology in Mexico City from March 1990 to September 1995.129 They were compared with a cohort of normal pregnant women matched by age, gestational age, and socio, economic status.
 Nine women started treatment either before or at the beginning of pregnancy; the remaining 16 started the treatment for TB in the second or third trimester of gestation.
 Thirteen women (52%) had pulmonary TB, 7 (28%) had renal lesions, and the remaining 5 had lesions elsewhere.
 Obstetric morbidity and neonatal mortality were significantly high in the group with TB who started the treatment late in pregnancy.
 Perinatal morbidity was similar in pregnant women who received treatment early in pregnancy compared with the control group.

 The prevalence of TB, especially extrapulmonary TB, is increasing worldwide.
 However, we know little about the outcome of pregnancy.
 Jana and coworkers studied the course of pregnancy and labor and the perinatal outcome in these women and their infants.130 From 1983 to 1993, Jana and coworkers studied 33 pregnant women who had extrapulmonary TB: 12 had lymphadenitis; 9 had intestinal TB; and 7 had skeletal lesions, 2 with renal and 1 with endometrial lesion.
 Of the 33, 29 received antituberculous treatment during pregnancy.
 The outcome was compared with 132 healthy pregnant women without TB who were matched for age, parity, and socioeconomic status.